GeoGrammenidis/auto-suggester/README.md

 ### Improvements in mind

-- Commends in the code.
+- Add comments
 - Build tests for each component.
+- Clean up code
+- Add a scrollbar for vertical overflow.

 ### Bugs found

-- Nothing is yet written in this section.
+- Some times there is a CORS error.
+I should check that.

 ## How I worked on this project step by step